ffwff/lilith/README.md

 ## License

-Lilith is licensed under GPLv3.
+Lilith is licensed under MIT.
+See LICENSE for more details.

-Unless stated otherwise, all code in the project are licensed under GPLv3.

-*Assembly code under userspace/libc/src/functions/math are taken from musl-libc and are licensed under MIT.*

-*Patches in toolchain/\* are licensed under MIT.
-Feel free to upstream them!*